hummbl-dev/HUMMBL-Unified-Tier-Framework/HUMMBL_Unified_Tier_Framework_v1.0.md

 #### DeepSeek AI Collaboration (October 2025)

 **Context:**
-In October 2025, HUMMBL Systems engaged with DeepSeek AI to explore pedagogical frameworks and alternative categorization schemes for the HUMMBL mental models collection.
+In October 2025, HUMMBL engaged with DeepSeek AI to explore pedagogical frameworks and alternative categorization schemes for the HUMMBL mental models collection.
 DeepSeek provided valuable descriptive enhancements that improved accessibility for learners.

 **Specific DeepSeek Contributions:**